-Additionally, on February 19, 2021, Secretary of the Interior Deb Haaland issued Secretarial Order (SO) 3399 to prioritize action on climate change throughout the Department and to restore transparency and integrity in the Department's decision-making processes.
+On February 19, 2021, Secretary of the Interior Deb Haaland issued Secretarial Order (SO) 3399 to prioritize action on climate change throughout the Department and to restore transparency and integrity in the Department's decision-making processes.
 SO 3399 specifies that when considering the impact of GHG emissions from a proposed action, Bureaus/Offices should use appropriate tools, methodologies, and resources available to quantify GHG emissions and compare GHG quantities across alternatives.
-And when quantifying GHS emissions is not possible, bureaus are to provide a qualitative analysis and rationale for determining that a quantitative analysis is not warranted.

 SO 3399 acknowledges that identifying the interactions between climate change and the environmental impacts of a proposed action in NEPA documents can help decision makers identify opportunities to reduce GHG emissions, improve environmental outcomes, and contribute to protecting communities from the climate crisis.
-Accordingly, this analysis includes a quantification of GHG emissions resulting from the project alternatives and a discussion of how applicable measures can reduce GHG emissions and similarly reduce climate impact on disadvantaged communities.
+Additionally, in January 2023, the Council on Environmental Quality (CEQ) issued interim guidance on the consideration of greenhouse emissions and climate change in NEPA documents.
+This guidance document states that agencies should quantify reasonably foreseeable GHG emissions, calculate the social cost of GHGs to monetize the effect of climate change, and encourages agencies to reduce or mitigate GHG emissions to the greatest extent possible.
+Accordingly, this EIS analysis includes a quantification of GHG emissions resulting from the project alternatives (in carbon dioxide equivalents), provides a monetization of the social cost of GHGs, and a discussion of how applicable measures can reduce GHG emissions and similarly reduce climate impact on disadvantaged communities.